 Welcome to my site.
 I'm Bryan, and I'm a programmer.
-I work with web-facing technologies like React, Node, and TypeScript/JS/CSS/HTML to create software that helps people and brings them joy.
+I work with web technologies like React, Node, and TypeScript/JS/CSS/HTML to create software that helps people and brings them joy.
 I've also dug deep into C/C++ and wrangled databases.
-I'm fascinated by the possibilities of GLSL in WebGL, and I'm eager to explore what comes next.
+I'm fascinated by the possibilities of WebGL, and I'm eager to explore what comes next.

-I'm a graduate and lifelong learner of physics, which has inspired several of my projects and helped me develop the quantitative skills I've needed to optimize software systems.
-I've found that drawing on dynamics from the physical world can improve experiences in the digital domain as well.
+I'm a graduate and lifelong learner of physics, which has helped me develop the skills I've needed to optimize software systems.
+And I've found that drawing inspiration from the physical world can lead to better experiences in the digital domain as well.

-As a hobbyist artist, I believe that art and design are not just incidental, but are essential to the quality of user experiences.
-A great interface ought to be both beautiful and practical, and people are empowered to do their best work when both of those needs are met.
+As a hobbyist artist, I believe that art and design are not just incidental, but are essential to great user experiences.
+An excellent interface ought to be both beautiful and practical, empowering people to create their best work.

 I also have a background in education.
 My experience working with students of all levels has given me an appreciation for the art of communication.
-When discussing complex subjects, it's important to be precise, but also to find forms of expression which suit their audience well.
-When a team is in sync, everyone benefits.
+The better a team understands each other, the more it can accomplish.

 Thanks for taking the time to visit.
 I hope you enjoy your look around.